davidmshore/InvestingEssentials/docs/glossary.md

 - [Tax cost ratio](https://community.morningstar.com/s/article/What-is-Tax-Cost-Ratio-and-for-how-many-years-is-it-calculated-on-Morningstar-com-USA) is a measurement of how much of a fund's annualized return is reduced by taxes investors pay on distributions.
 ### Tax Efficient
 - Tax efficient is a term used to describe investments that do not trigger taxable events, or do not trigger them very often, and come with the lowest possible tax bill when taxable events do occur.
 Investment into a fund that does not buy and sell the securities contained within it as often as another fund would be the tax efficient choice between the two funds, because selling securities for capital gain triggers a taxable event with capital gains tax being owed.
 ETFs are more tax efficient than mutual funds due to their in-kind redemption.
 Likewise, selling investments after the long term capital gains tax holding period is more tax efficient than selling them sooner and incurring short term capital gains tax.
 The term tax efficient account simply means a taxable account that an investor has filled with tax efficient investments.
+### Tax-Loss Harvesting
+- Tax-loss harvesting is the selling of securities at a loss to offset the amount of capital gains tax owed from selling profitable assets for a given tax year.
+For investors with more capital loss than is allowed for deduction in the current year, carryover is indefinite and deductions are always above-the-line.
+- [Investopedia](https://www.investopedia.com/articles/taxes/08/tax-loss-harvesting.asp) provides a thorough explanation and breakdown of use cases.
 ### Required Minimum Distributions (RMDs)
 - See a linked [definition](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp) since the rules may change.
 	- The calculation is: **(IRA balance at the end of the previous year) / (RMD factor)**